 The self-guided tour of the Compass Inn Museum starts with the outbuildings around the main inn.
 There are a total of four small structures surrounding the inn that offer great insight into what Laughlintown was like for travelers in the first half of the 19th century.

-These buildings include a barn (with several restored stagecoaches), a carpenter shop, a blacksmith shop, and a summer kitchen.
+These buildings include a barn (with several restored stagecoaches), a carpenter shop, a blacksmith shop (which was a filming location in “The Pale Blue Eye”), and a summer kitchen.
 Each of these stops includes at least one audio narration to tell you about the building and what you can see within it.

 Once you’ve finished touring the outbuildings, it’s time to head inside the historic inn.